-You need to see this ergonomic office gear if you're working from home

-Best Ergonomic Office Equipment in 2020: Best Chair, Keyboard, Mouse Android Central 2020
+Best Ergonomic Office Equipment in 2021: Best Chair, Keyboard, Mouse to Work From Home

 Working from home can be a daunting thing if you've never done it before, but truth be told, it doesn't have to be.
-In fact, as someone that's been working from home for a few years, it's pretty darn great.
+In fact, as someone that's been working from home for a few years, it can be great.
 However, that does come with a big caveat — you need the right gear.
 Specifically, you need to invest in an ergonomic chair, keyboard, and mouse.
-That might seem like overkill, but trying to work from a dining room chair and using the cheapest mouse from Walmart will put endless strain on your body.
+That might seem like a lot, but trying to work from a dining room chair and using the cheapest mouse will put an endless strain on your body.
 To prevent that from happening, here's the gear we recommend picking up.

 Chairs

-- Best for most: Smugdesk Ergonomic Mesh Chair
+Smugdesk Ergonomic Mesh Chair

 When it comes to the best overall ergonomic office chair, the Smugdesk Ergonomic Mesh Chair is hard to argue with.
 There's a lot on offer here, so let's dive right in.
 Right off the bat, Smugdesk offers full lumbar support to make sure you're comfy at all times.
 The waist pillow can significantly reduce spine fatigue, the armrests are adjustable, and you can recline the chair up to 117-degrees.
-Backing up your purchase is Smugdesk's professional customer service team.

-Lovely leather: OFM Essentials Collection ESS-6060
+OFM Essentials Collection ESS-6060

 Not everyone likes mesh chairs, and that's perfectly alright.
 If you're someone that'd rather have a leather chair, OFM has you covered with the ESS-6060.
 The ESS-6060 is an ergonomic champ, thanks to its integrated headrest, lumbar support to ease the pressure on your lower back, padded armrests, and ample cushioning for your rear.
 OFM says its chair can roll for over 40 miles, can survive a 300-pound drop test, and has been tilt-tested 100,000 times.

-On a budget: Furmax Office Mesh Chair
+Furmax Office Mesh Chair

 We have no doubt you'll be pleased with Smugdesk and OFM's chairs, but at the same time, we also understand that those price tags aren't for everyone.
 If you want a trusty office chair but need something more affordable, this option from Furmax is fantastic.
 Available in seven stunning colors, Furmax's chair comes with lumbar support, an ultra-thick cushion for enhanced comfort, and is made out of breathable mesh.
 For the price, it's tough to beat.

-DXRacer is one of the best names out there for gaming chairs, but even if you aren't streaming Fortnite or Apex Legends on Twitch, its chairs are still a great fit for a home office.
-The RW106, in particular, is worth checking out.
-The back of the RW106 is a lot taller than most office chairs, meaning it offers support for your entire spinal column.
-Other highlights include the reclining back and two optional pillows.
-Not to mention, the design is just so darn cool.
+Racing-style chairs are often used by popular gamers/streamers, and they also happen to be excellent for ergonomics.
+This model from Homall is available in a ton of different colors and has an immediately-striking design.
+Its steel frame allows for top-notch durability, the shaping sponge used for the seat is extremely comfortable, and you can tilt the back of the chair 150 degrees.
+On top of all that, it comes in at a great price.

-Find your zen: Gaiam Classic Balance Ball Chair
+Gaiam Classic Balance Ball Chair

 Balance ball chairs certainly aren't for everyone, but if you want something that can help you improve your well-being and state-of-mind while working from home, this classic pick from Gaiam is the way to go.
 Gaiam's chair comes with a free air pump to get it all set up, and once you start using it, you should notice higher energy levels and improved productivity.
 It's a different take on ergonomics compared to these other picks, but for some, it might be perfect.

-The king of office chairs: Herman Miller Aeron Task Chair
+Herman Miller Aeron Task Chair

 When talking about ergonomic office chairs, we have to mention Herman Miller.
 Herman Miller makes the very best chairs on the market, with the Aeron Task Chair being especially awesome.
 Not only does the chair have a clean and modern design, but it's also outrageously comfortable.
 You can place it in one of three reclining positions, the angle of the seat is adjustable, and you have full control of the armrests.
 If you can afford it, Herman Miller won't let you down.